szarski/WaterBug/README.markdown

 ## ToDo

-  * add executed commands to logging
+  * add a limit to WaterBug.Console#inspect so it doesn't hang the console

+  * catch exceptions raised during WaterBug.Console#inspect